-There are foreign exchange risks for the VGT Group from procurement transactions with business partners outside the eurozone.
+There are foreign exchange risks for the Group from procurement transactions with business partners outside the eurozone.
 If required, derivative financial instruments are concluded exclusively for hedging purposes.
-The Group had no hedges in its financial portfolio at the end of the financial year 2018.
+Due to the very limited volume of transactions in foreign currency, the Group is currently only exposed to an insignificant foreign currency risk.

-As of 31 December 2019, interest rate risks due to market interest rate fluctuations of the Euribor from floating-rate loans at the proportionately consolidated Group company, TENP, in the amount of \in 12.5 million (nominal amount) and the proportionately consoli-
+As of 31 December 2020, interest rate risks due to market interest rate fluctuations of the Euribor from floating-rate loans at the proportionately consolidated Group company, TENP, in the amount of € 12.5 million (nominal amount) and the proportionately consolidated Group company, MEGAL, in the amount of € 30.0 million (nominal amount) are hedged by swap agreements as part of hedging relationships.
+These interest swaps are microhedges, which are given prospective effectiveness through matched maturities and volumes